 Radiation exposure can induce stiffness and atrophy of the skin subcutaneous tissue and chest muscle.
 This can make prosthetic reconstruction challenging and less successful.
 In the past radiation exposure was considered a contraindication for implant-based breast reconstruction.
 Nowadays, although Autologous reconstruction is regarded as an ideal method when it's not possible or the patient is not suitable or does not want, then the combination of fat grafting with prosthesis reconstruction can be considered.

-Fat grafting can reverse the side effects of radiotherapy by improving the quality and enhancing the thickness of skin and chest muscle.
+Fat grafting can reverse the side effects of radiotherapy by creating more even chest contour and enhancing the thickness and padding of the skin.
 After one to three sessions of fat grafting, prosthetic-based breast reconstruction will be performed.